area9innovation/flow9/tools/dsl/readme.md

 - s2d for converting the top string on the stack to a DslDouble
 - dump for printing the contents of the stack - helpful for debugging
 - unescape will unescape escaped chars in a string with quotes
+- make_node will construct a node with args from the top, and the name from the second top

 TODO:
 - Integrate the higher-level gringo which has these constructs: